 In the Tanzanian context, I have conducted ethnographic research on the everyday lived experience of marginalized people who are caught in a process of rapid social transformation engendered through neo-liberal economic reforms.
 I have specifically examined what the privatization of health care has translated into for the marginalized people in coastal Tanzania at a time of mounting financial burdens, uncertainty, and increasing prospects of being afflicted by life-threatening infectious diseases like HIV/AIDS, tuberculosis and malaria.
 I have also conducted research in Tanzania, specifically examining the community response to the introduction of artemisinine-based combination drug therapy (ACT) in the treatment of childhood malaria.
 As part of an on-going larger project, I have documented how and why some of the radical shifts in malaria control strategies have occurred in Sub-Saharan Africa in the last few years, and what these changes mean for those who are most severely affected by malaria.

 I have documented my research on malaria in Tanzania conducted over a decade in my book Silent Violence: Global Health, Malaria, and Child Survival in Tanzania, published by the University of Arizona Press (2013).
 More recently, I have developed an interest in documenting the social impact of marine conservation and development projects on the Tanzania-Mozambique border.
-My ongoing project titled micropolitics of conservation and dispossession on a marine park in southeastern Tanzania (a.k.a Mtwara Project) is funded by a SSHRC Insight Development Research Grant (2014-2016).
+My current project titled Contested Landscapes: The Social Complexity of Natural Gas Extraction in a Marine Protected Area in Tanzania” is funded by a SSHRC Insight Grant (2018-2022).

 I also served as chair of the African Studies Minor Program at UBC (2012-2015).
 For more information please visit: http://www.africanstudies.arts.ubc.ca/